PLEASE SPEND JUST 5 MINUTES reading this page and see if you want to learn more about the FOUR industrial developments planned for our mountain.

 Abercarn Mountain Road suffers a worse fate, it will be decimated, unrecognisable.
 Trees and recently restored drystone walls will have to be removed in the lane and the lane will be widened and then diverted onto new wide gravel tracks in adjacent fields for much of it’s length.

-It is not unlikely at all that one or more new turbine blades will be required during the lifetime of the wind farm, so, if the road is reinstated then all this will have to be done again!
+It is CERTAINLY NOT unlikely at all that one or more new turbine blades will be required during the lifetime of the wind farm, so, IF the road is reinstated then all this will have to be done again!
 In any case when the wind farm is redundant, in say 25 years, how will all the components be removed from the mountain without one again decimating the lane!

 The turbines will be heard!
 RES will tell you they are within the industry standards but those standards are out of date and not fit for purpose!

-Although RES have had two public consultations, it is clear that many people still do not know of any proposals and most of those that do know are very unaware of the true scale of the project.
+Although RES have had two public consultations for The Mynydd Maen Wind Farm, it is clear that many people still do not know of any proposals and most of those that do know are very unaware of the true scale of the project.

 Many people felt that the information offered at these consultations is or was very limited, calculated to gloss over the negatives, and that answers to questions were, shall we say, “circumspect.”